kyte-one/airlyftone-docs/docs/campaign/quests/faucet.md

 - Select an action from the list below that you would want the participants to perform.

-  - Select **Dotsama Faucet** to Transfer native dotsama asset to a participant .
+  - Select **Dotsama Faucet** to Transfer native dotsama asset to a participant (e.g., DOT, KSM, PAS, ASTR).

   - Select **EVM Faucet** to Transfer EVM gas token to a participant.